 Pumpkin Pandemonium

 Pumpkin picking and carving has taken off exponentially over the last few years, so why not make a day of it and take a trip to a pumpkin picking patch to choose your perfect pumpkin?
-If you’re local to me in Dorset, Kara and her family from Are We Nearly There yet? went to Sopley Farm.
-There’s also a great patch at Fordingbridge.
+If you’re local to me in Dorset, Kara and her family from Are We Nearly There Yet? went pumpkin picking at Sopley Farm in Dorset.

 Pumpkin Painting

-How about mixing things up this year and paint your pumpkins?
+How about mixing things up this year and painting your pumpkins?
 This is especially good for little ones.

 Turn mini pumpkins into doughnuts with this wonderful tutorial by Studio DIY

-Kailo chic has created some gorgeous 80s inspired pumpkins and just look at those gold storks!
+Kailo Chic has created some gorgeous 80’s inspired painted pumpkins and just look at those gold storks!

 Play Dough

-Playdough is a brilliant activity to keep kids both young and old entertained.
-Kids love to get involved with making the playdough as well, check out this autumnal recipe from Sophie at This Mum Oils.
+Play Dough is a brilliant activity to keep kids, both young and old entertained.
+Kids love to get involved with making the play dough as well.

 Free Halloween Colouring